-- regular story hours for children aged from three to six, or from six to ten - picture-book cinema sessions for the over-fives - public readings and meet-and-greet sessions with authors - handicraft afternoons using ideas in books - modern methods such as interactive board-stories, social reading and transmedia storytelling - reading workshops and literature discussion groups for various ages - writing workshops - Reading Nights with school classes or mixed groups of children and young people - provision of special reading boxes or media blocks with fiction or non-fiction suitable for different school classes - media exhibitions for children - help from librarians when setting up school libraries - various forms of guided tours for school classes, with an adventure, subject or information-based focus - setting up a swap-shop, reading corner or bookshelf in the classroom ultimately politicians.
+- · regular story hours for children aged from three to six, or from six to ten - picture-book cinema sessions for the over-fives - · public readings and meet-and-greet sessions with authors - · handicraft afternoons using ideas in hooks - · modern methods such as interactive board-stories, social reading and transmedia storvtelling - · reading workshops and literature discussion groups for various ages - writing workshops - · Reading Nights with school classes or mixed groups of children and young people - · provision of special reading boxes or media blocks with fiction or non-fiction suitable for different school classes - · media exhibitions for children - · help from librarians when setting up school libraries - · various forms of guided tours for school classes, with an adventure, subject or information-based focus - · setting up a swap-shop, reading corner or bookshelf in the classroom.

+Libraries pay especial attention to gender-sensitive methods of promoting reading which can be implemented when various partners come together and complement each other, and which are addressed to parents, educators, teachers, libraries, bookshops, publishers and ultimately politicians.
 Research studies show that gender-based prejudices can influence not only the academic achievements of girls and boys but also their choice of career.
 This involves neither maintaining out-dated ideas on gender roles or levelling down.
 It is important to find out what the individual needs and interests of boys and girls are while also taking account of their preferences.
 It is generally recognised that while boys need their own special form of reading promotion it is also important to encourage girls in order to recognise when they show interest in subjects not typically classed as feminine.